CharlesAverill/Phantasia/README.md

 # Phantasia
 Multiplatform Final Fantasy 1 port in Unity

+# CURRENT BUILD IS BROKEN, BATTLES WILL CRASH THE GAME.
+DOWNLOAD [THIS](https://github.com/CharlesAverill/Phantasia/tree/aef6ba6ea8e859bf5ebea7c8e58649f9011dca39) BUILD IF YOU WANT TO PLAY.

 ## Installation
 Download the repo as a zip file (green button at the top right).
 Open the "Builds" folder.
 - Mac - Run Phantasia.app